0x1F9F1/Open1560/game/Open1560-README.txt

 To run, extract the files in the zip directly into your Midtown Madness 1 directory and then run Open1560.exe.

 # Setup
-Open1560 uses command line parameters to configure certain aspects of the game:
+Open1560 uses command line arguments to configure certain aspects of the game.
+For a tutorial on how to use command line arguments, see https://www.bleepingcomputer.com/tutorials/understanding-command-line-arguments-and-how-to-use-them/

 # Game
+Name        | Value | Description
 -nodamage   | false | Disables Damage
 -allrace    | false | Unlocks All Races
 -allcars    | false | Unlocks All Cars

 # Basic
+Name        | Value | Description
 -affinity   | 0     | Sets the process affinity
 -aspect     | true  | Enables black bars to avoid stretching -cdid       | false | Enables CD music in the menu when using a virtual CD